masihniaz/school-spa/README.md

 ## Installing & running the project

 1. Make sure node.js is installed.
-2. Clone the server from [School Web Services API](https://github.com/masihniaz/school-web-api) then follow the instructions in the `README.md` file.
+2. Clone the latest server files from [School Web Services API](https://github.com/masihniaz/school-web-api) then follow the instructions in the `README.md` file.
 3. Run ```npm install``` in the root directory of `school-spa` app
 4. Run `ng serve -o` for a dev server & open link in browser.